visesa84/acestream-scraper-PyAcexy/README.md

   visesa84/acestream-scraper-pyacexy:latest
 ```

-Acexy only exposes an status endpoint available at `http://localhost:8080/ace/status`.
+PyAcexy only exposes an status endpoint available at `http://localhost:8080/ace/status`.

 ### Using with External Acestream Engine

-You can connect the Acexy proxy to an external Acestream Engine instance:
+You can connect the PyAcexy proxy to an external Acestream Engine instance:

 ```bash
 docker run -d \